Feds to expand worker, business aid eligibility amid new COVID-19 restrictions

 Deputy Prime Minister and Finance Minister Chrystia Freeland and Employment, Workforce Development and Disability Inclusion Minister Carla Qualtrough said on Wednesday that through regulatory powers, Ottawa will make changes to the Local Lockdown Program and the Canada Worker Lockdown Benefit.

 Instead of applying solely to those in “complete” lockdowns of more than 14 days, the local lockdown program will include employers subject to capacity-limiting restrictions of 50 per cent or more.
-The government is also reducing the current monthly revenue decline threshold to 25 per cent.
+The government is also reducing the current monthly revenue decline threshold from 40 per cent to 25 per cent.
 Eligible employers will receive wage and rent subsidies between 25 per cent to 75 per cent.

 With the adjustments, the worker lockdown benefit will apply to workers in regions where provincial or territorial governments have introduced capacity-limiting restrictions of 50 per cent or more.
 The benefit provides $300 a week to those eligible.